Explore the dependency management example in Kanban with an illustrative Kanban implementation in an advertising agency.

 So, Rebecca sends her child ticket “Ideas development for Shoulders&Head KV” to a Creative Team board to Art Directors Swim lane and identifies a “Standby” class of Booking at their Reservation board for the next week.
 If her standby ticket will not be pulled during the assigned week, its class of Booking and class of service will be reconsidered.
 So, she may schedule it for the next week already as Reserved or even Guaranteed class.

 When the work is done, Art Director fulfills the request and sends back several ideas for the Account Managers Team to choose from.
 The team conducts a meeting and chooses the 3 best ideas to develop.
 Then Rebecca creates briefs for Copywrites and Designers.
-She creates new “child” tickets out of her subtasks and sends these requests to Design Studio, Designers` swim lane, and Creative Team, Copyrighters` swim lane.
+She creates new “child” tickets out of her subtasks and sends these requests to Design Studio, Designers’ swim lane, and Creative Team, Copyrighters’ swim lane.
 Traditionally, she verifies the class of service for the dependent ticket and its Class of Booking for the Reservation board using Dependency Management Poster.
-The follows up on whether tickets were accepted and modifies their classes of service and booking if necessary.
-In general, Rebecca as an account manager will continue working on this project in this manner.
+She follows up on whether tickets were accepted and modifies their classes of service and booking if necessary.
+In general, Rebecca as an Account Manager will continue working on this project in this manner.
 She will be submitting further requests to other kanban boards as a consequence of the communication with the client until the project is finally delivered.

 What does this approach help you with?

 We only care about delays if their impact is large.
 Therefore, we need effective dependency management only when the impact of the delay is sufficient.
-Triage Tables help to understand the impact / the cost of delay.
+Triage Tables help to understand the impact/the cost of delay.
 And only if an item requires the Fixed Date class of service, we need to manage dependencies.
 Otherwise, we can just let them happen and manage them as they occur.
-It massively simplifies the task of Dependency Management in Kanban and allows people to have a fast and low-cost solution to decide with confidence, based on the understanding of the cost of delay and the class of service of the item.
+It massively simplifies the task of Dependency Management in Kanban.
+Because it allows people to have a fast and low-cost solution to decide with confidence, based on the understanding of the cost of delay and the class of service of the item.